edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 After the imports, we use the ``dotenv`` library to import environment variables from the ``.env.local`` file.

+Then, we initialize our OpenAI API client by calling ``initOpenAIClient``.

 Next, we define a ``Section`` TypeScript interface that corresponds to the ``Section`` type we have defined in the schema.